-2.6 The proposals for consultation are contained within Appendix 2 (Summary) and Appendix 5 (Detailed Business Cases).
-Proposals relevant to the Place and Corporate Service Areas have been extracted and included as Appendices to this report for the Committee's consideration.
+2.6 A summary of the proposals for consultation are contained within Appendix 2 and Detailed Business Cases for the Proposals relevant to the People Service Areas have been extracted and included as Appendix 5 to this report for the Committee's consideration.
 (The numbering of these appendices has remained the same as the Cabinet report for ease of reference.)